phpbb/quickinstall/docs/sandbox-cli.md

 # QuickInstall CLI

-QuickInstall CLI creates disposable local phpBB boards for extension, style, and compatibility testing.
+QuickInstall CLI creates disposable local phpBB boards for extension, style, and development testing.

-You do not need MAMP, WAMP, XAMPP, or a local Apache/MySQL setup.
+You do not need MAMP, WAMP, XAMPP, or any local Apache/MySQL setup.
 QuickInstall uses Docker for the board runtime and stores generated boards under `.qi/`.

 ## Quick Start